verrazzano/docs/content/en/docs/setup/platforms/Generic/generic.md

 {{% alert title="NOTE" color="warning" %}}
-Remember to not overlap network CIDR blocks when designing and implementing your Kubernetes cluster, proper routing relies on that.
+Remember to not overlap network Classless Inter-Domain Routing (CIDR) blocks when designing and implementing your Kubernetes cluster, proper routing relies on that.
 {{% /alert %}}

 You can install a load balancer, such as [MetalLB](https://metallb.universe.tf/).
 This setup requires knowledge of networking both inside and outside your Kubernetes cluster.
-This would include specifics of your [CNI](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) implementation, IP address allocation schemes, and routing that go beyond the scope of this documentation.
-For a Kind implementation, see [Install and configure MetalLB]({{< relref "/docs/setup/platforms/kind/kind.md#install-and-configure-metallb" >}}).
+This would include specifics of your [Container Network Interface](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) (CNI) implementation, IP address allocation schemes, and routing that go beyond the scope of this documentation.
+For a KIND implementation, see [Install and configure MetalLB]({{< relref "/docs/setup/platforms/kind/kind.md#install-and-configure-metallb" >}}).

 It is possible to use a Kubernetes [Service of type NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) to test aspects of Verrazzano.
 This requires a good working knowledge of networking and has limited use cases.

 ## Customizations